sohazur/software-modeling/README.md

 # Car Garage Billing Management System

 This is a Python program for managing billing at a car garage.
 It includes classes for customers, vehicles, services, mechanics, and invoices.
-The program uses a GUI to allow users to input and display data.

 ## Installation